Rise in demand lifts refined soya oil futures

-New Delhi, May 16 (PTI) Refined soya oil prices went up by 0.66 per cent to Rs 746 per 10 kg in futures trade Thursday amid pick-up in domestic demand at the spot market and restricted supplies from producing regions.
-On the National Commodity and Derivatives Exchange, refined soya oil for delivery in June rose by Rs 4.9, or 0.66 per cent, to Rs 746 per 10 kg with an open interest of 39,650 lots.
-Similarly, the oil for delivery in July traded higher by Rs 4.5, or 0.62 per cent, at Rs 734.5 per 10 kg in 18,620 lots.
-Analysts said fresh positions created by traders, following pick-up in demand in the physical market against restricted supplies from growing regions, led to the upward trend in refined soya oil prices in futures trade.
-PTI ADI RVKRVK
+New Delhi, May 3 (PTI) Refined soya oil prices rose 0.09 per cent to Rs 722.2 per 10 kg in futures trade Friday amid pick-up in domestic demand at the spot market on restricted arrivals from producing regions.
+At the National Commodity and Derivatives Exchange, refined soya oil for delivery in June contracts rose by 65 paise, or 0.09 per cent, to Rs 722.2 per 10 kg with an open interest of 28,300 lots.
+Similarly, the oil for delivery in July contracts traded higher by 60 paise, or 0.08 per cent, to Rs 715.2 per 10 kg in 28,300 lots.
+Analysts said fresh positions created by traders following pick-up in demand in the physical market against restricted supplies from growing regions mainly led to an upward trend in refined soya oil prices.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today